Indigenous Schools Water Program

 Our programs, designed for K-12 students, include multiple hands-on STEM workshops that explore custom curricular and local water science concepts.
 Students spend time on the land and in the classroom exploring these topics using water science tools and Water First learning resources.
 Working in collaboration with community members, students gain a greater understanding of their local geography and watershed.
 They also learn about the role they can play, as students and as young professionals, in protecting their water resources.

-About our Indigenous Schools Water Program
+About our School Water Program

 Summer Reach Ahead Program